Email

-Electronic mail (email or e-mail) is a method of exchanging messages ("mail") between people using electronic devices.
-Email was thus conceived as the electronic (digital) version of, or counterpart to, mail, at a time when "mail" meant only physical mail (hence e- + mail).
-Email has become such a ubiquitous (very widely used) communication medium to the point that in current use, an email address is often treated as a basic and necessary part of many processes in business, commerce, government, education, entertainment, and other spheres of daily life in most countries.
+Electronic mail (usually shortened to email; alternatively hyphenated e-mail) is a method of transmitting and receiving digital messages using electronic devices over a computer network.
+It was conceived in the late–20th century as the digital version of, or counterpart to, mail (hence e- + mail).
+Email is a ubiquitous and very widely used communication medium; in current use, an email address (commonly local-part + @ + domain name) is often treated as a basic and necessary part of many processes in business, commerce, government, education, entertainment, and other spheres of daily life in most countries.

-Email is the medium, and each message sent therewith is also called an email.
-The term is a mass noun.

 Email operates across computer networks, primarily the Internet, and also local area networks.
 Today's email systems are based on a store-and-forward model.
 Email servers accept, forward, deliver, and store messages.
 Neither the users nor their computers are required to be online simultaneously; they need to connect, typically to a mail server or a webmail interface to send or receive messages or download it.

-Originally an ASCII text-only communications medium, Internet email was extended by Multipurpose Internet Mail Extensions (MIME) to carry text in other character sets and multimedia content attachments.
+Originally a text-only ASCII communications medium, Internet email was extended by MIME to carry text in expanded character sets and multimedia content such as images.
 International email, with internationalized email addresses using UTF-8, is standardized but not widely adopted.